 How do I sign up?

-In order to be included in the 2016 Athens Drive Marching Band, each student - new and returning - must complete the “Online Student Information & Intent Form” located on the Forms page of our website at www.athensdriveband.com by June 3rd.
+In order to be included in the 2018 Athens Drive Marching Band, each student—new and returning—must complete the “2018-19 Marching Band Registration and Intent Form” located on the Forms page of our website at www.athensdriveband.com by June 1st.

-Please note that there is a non-refundable registration fee of $100.
-Students with a credit in their band account can have this fee deducted from their band account by indicating so on the form.
-Because our music and drill is custom written for our band, we must know exact numbers by June 3rd.
-Students who enroll after June 3rd are not guaranteed a position.
+Please note that we are requesting a non-refundable deposit of $100.
+Students with a credit in their band account can have this deposit deducted by indicating so on the form.
+The $100 will be used toward the overall marching band assessment.
+Because our music and drill is custom written for our band, we must know exact numbers by June 1st.
+Students who enroll after June 1st are not guaranteed a position.

 We are proud of the fact that over 90% of all instrumental music students at ADHS (those enrolled in Concert Band, Symphonic Band, and Wind Ensemble) participate in the marching band.
-We are also excited about the accomplishments of this group: During the past 40 years the marching band has won numerous “First Place” and “Grand Champion” awards and has performed in such famous locales as the Washington D.C.
+We are also excited about the accomplishments of this group: During the past 40 years the marching band has won numerous “First Place” and “Grand Champion” awards and has performed in such famous locales as the Outback Bowl in Tampa, Florida, the Washington D.C.
 Memorial Day Parade, the Philadelphia Thanksgiving Day Parade, and the Walt Disney World Electric Light Parade.
-We are continually applying for the Pasadena “Tournament of Roses Parade” and expect to be a participant in this “Grand Daddy of all Parades” soon!
 This is an outstanding music program and we look forward to your enthusiastic participation!